-As I am an author myself, I know it can be a little bit daunting when the time comes to hand your manuscript over for editing, and I hope to make the process seem a lot less threatening.
+As I am an author myself, I know it can be a little bit daunting when the time comes to hand your manuscript over for editing, and I hope to convince you that the process is certainly not scary, and can actually be fun.
 Employing an editor does not make you a bad writer, but no matter how well you write there are always going to be things you, as the author, will overlook.
 You are too close to the story, and will tend to read whatever you'd intended to write rather than what is actually written.
-I know; I've done it myself with my own writing!
+I know; I've done it myself with my own writing.

 That's where an editor comes into the equation.
 I can read through your manuscript with a fresh pair of eyes and an unbiased point of view.
 The suggestions I make are merely suggestions, they're not criticisms.
 I want to make your story read as beautifully as possible, but I never forget the essential fact that it is your story.
 It's your book, not mine, and I will endeavour at all times to respect your unique author voice.
 The ultimate decision to accept or reject my changes is your choice, and yours alone.